 Selig Manilla was born to Jewish parentage in Germany sometime in 1845 and attended school in his native country.
 He became employed at the Johann Hoff Brewery in Berlin at a young age, remaining here until age sixteen.
 Manilla immigrated to the United States shortly after leaving this brewery and eventually settled in New York City.

-After experiencing remarkable success in Springfield, Manilla sold his interest in the company and returned to New York, building another brewery located at Dobbs Ferry.
-This brewery opened in August 1900 under the name of the Manilla Anchor Brewing Company, and is mentioned by a 1900 edition of the Dobbs Ferry Register as celebrating its opening with a giant clambake that was attended by over 1500 people from New York and New England.
-A print of this massive brewing complex and its surrounding area appeared in the Dobbs Ferry Register (posted below).
+After experiencing remarkable success in Springfield, Manilla sold his interest in the company and returned to New York, purchasing another brewery located at Dobbs Ferry.
+This brewery opened in August 1900 under the name of the Manilla Anchor Brewing Company and is mentioned by a 1900 edition of the Dobbs Ferry Register as celebrating its opening with a giant clambake that was attended by over 1500 people from New York and New England.
+A print of this massive brewing complex and its surrounding area appeared in the Dobbs Ferry Register (shown below).

 The Manilla Anchor Brewery followed the Springfield Brewery as a profitable venture, and in the mid-1900s Selig Manilla began work on another brewing complex, this time located in Bellows Falls, Vermont.
 The American Brewer's Review notes that this proved to be unsuccessful, and no further elaboration is given as to why it failed.
 In addition to his business pursuits, Manilla was also a First Deputy Grand Master of the Independent Order of the Sons of Benjamin and a trustee of the Washington Cemetery in New York City.